vbabashov/house-prices/README.md

 I'm going to skip this step, since I don't have the actual outcomes of the unseen test data.

 The details as well as full implementation of the Develop and Deploy stages can be found in a separate [Jupyter notebook](https://github.com/vbabashov/house-prices/blob/main/price_prediction.ipynb).

+### Concluding Remarks

+The model performance can be further improved by more feature engineering such as reducing the number of categories into fewer categories and/or dropping some unimportant features from the model.
+This is particularly important, because unimportant and skewed features introduce more noise to the model.